grippy/node-multivariate/README.md

 		site:'domain.com',
 		type:'p',
 		variants:'a,b',
-		distribution:'80,20',
-		dates:'',
-		events:'',
-		spread:'aaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaabaaaab'
+		distribution:'80,20'
 	}

 This is a simple a/b test with an 80/20 split.
 In theory, you could make this a,b,c,d.
 Until the admin exists you need to figure out the spread manually.
 Make sure the spread length is equal to 100 characters.

-For now, modify test/fixtures.js and add another test.
-You can then modify load_fixtures.js to load it.
+For now, modify fixtures/development.js and add another test.
+You can then modify run 'scripts/load.js' to load it.

 Now that we have a page test created...
 It's time to plug this into your app controller.